 So join us on a journey of giving.
 Tell us here or on our Facebook page about how you helped someone else as a way of honoring Mitch.

-“Mitch’s Ride” – Memorial Motorcycle Ride Happening Saturday, August 8, 2015
+“Mitch’s Ride” – Memorial Motorcycle Ride which took place Saturday August 8, 2015

 organizer B. Lahiff

 The “Riders for Mitch” cruised through the canyons and ended up by the ocean.
 We had a great meal at Neptune’s Net sharing laughs and a good time.